 Many Deaf people consider American Sign Language (ASL) to be their first language.
 Because the grammar and syntax of ASL differ considerably from English, writing back and forth may not provide effective communication.
 Also, written communications are often slow and cumbersome and information that would otherwise be spoken may not be written.
-Thus, the Deaf person is not recieving "equal access" to information that a hearing person would recieve.
+Thus, the Deaf person is not receiving "equal access" to information that a hearing person would receive.

 In most cases, it is the responsibility of the company, organization, or service provider to provide equally effective communication to Deaf individuals.